pfeatherstone/tinyyolo/README.md

 * Pretty much all official models use `eps=0.001` and `momentum=0.03` in `nn.Batchnorm2d`.
 Those aren't the Pytorch defaults.
 Where do those numbers come from?

-* If my current understanding is correct, there are 2 main inovations in Yolov6:
-    * Model architecture (e.g. CSPRepBiFPANNeck and others)
-    * Distillation loss in bounding box regression: there are two branches for bounding box, one with DFL and one without.
+* From what I can tell the main innovation in yolov6 is the distillation loss in bounding box regression: there are two branches for bounding box, one with DFL and one without.
 AFAIK, only the DFL one gets used in forward pass.
 During training, both get CIOU loss-ed.

 ## TODO ##